Bladder cancer tests

 - If there are large tumours that need treatment you will need to stay longer and you may need a catheter (a tube in the bladder) for a few days after the operation

 An ultrasound scan test uses a microphone to bounce sound waves off body structures and build up a picture.
-Liver ultrasound scans are used to check for cancer spread to the liver.

 Ultrasound scans can check for blockages in the tubes that move urine between the kidney and bladder (the ureters).
 Doppler ultrasound, which uses colour pictures, can show the blood flow into the kidneys and urine flow into the bladder.
 There is information about having an ultrasound scan in the section on cancer tests.